octokit/octokit.js/README.md

 ## Throttling

-When you send to many requests in too little time you will likely hit errors due to quotas.
+When you send too many requests in too little time you will likely hit errors due to quotas.

-In order to automatically throttle requests as recommended in the [best practises for integrators](https://developer.github.com/v3/guides/best-practices-for-integrators/), we recommend you install the [`@octokit/plugin-throttling` plugin](https://github.com/octokit/plugin-throttling.js).
+In order to automatically throttle requests as recommended in the [best practices for integrators](https://developer.github.com/v3/guides/best-practices-for-integrators/), we recommend you install the [`@octokit/plugin-throttling` plugin](https://github.com/octokit/plugin-throttling.js).

 The `throttle.onAbuseLimit` and `throttle.onRateLimit` options are required.
 Return `true` to automatically retry the request after `retryAfter` seconds.